wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

   [Bodiless Design System](../../Design/DesignSystem).
 Even if you don't follow everything, it will give essential insight into the "why" of what you will do in this tutorial.
-* Acquire a basic understanding of utiltiy first CSS (aka "Atomic" or "Functional" CSS) and the [Tailwind](https://tailwindcss.com/) library.
+* Acquire a basic understanding of utility first CSS (aka "Atomic" or "Functional" CSS) and the [Tailwind](https://tailwindcss.com/) library.
 There are many excellent articles on the web on this topic.
 While you can use the Bodiless design system with other css-in-js paradigms, this is the one we recommend.